-After considering all relevant factors and comments, the Commission made a final determination that there was a causal link between the dumped products and the material injury suffered by the Applicant.
-In coming to this conclusion, the Commission considered relevant factors other than dumping that could be causing material injury and decided that these did not detract from the causal link.
+After considering all relevant factors and comments, the Commission found that there was a causal link between the dumped products and the material injury suffered by the Applicant.
+In coming to this conclusion the Commission considered relevant factors other than dumping that could be causing material injury and decided that these did not detract from the causal link.